Traversable Wormholes with Exponential Shape Function in Modified Gravity and in General Relativity: A Comparative Study: Literature Survey

 Modified theories have also been used for the exploration of wormhole geometry.
 Hochberg et al. \cite{Hochberg} solved semi classical field equations representing wormholes.
 Nojiri et al. \cite{Nojiri1} used effective equation method and determined the possibility of the induction of wormholes in early time.
 Furey and Bendictis \cite{Furey} considered gravitational action with non-linear powers of Ricci scalar and explored the existence of static wormhole.
 Dotti et al. \cite{Dotti} obtained wormhole solutions in higher dimensional gravity.
-Bouhmadi-L\'{o}pez et al. \cite{Bouh} assumed a specific form of equation of state and used cut-and-paste approach to match interior spherically symmetric wormhole solutions with an exterior Schwarzschild solution and analyse the stability of the thin-shell.
-Duplessis and Easson \cite{Duplessis} obtained exotic traversable wormhole and black hole solutions in scale-free $R^2$ gravity which do not require violation of null energy condition.
-Najafi et al. \cite{Najafi} considered an extra space-like dimension, examined its effect on scale factor, shape function and energy density and explored traversable wormhole in the framework of FLRW model.
+Bouhmadi-L\'{o}pez et al. \cite{Bouh} assumed a specific form of equation of state, used cut-and-paste approach to match an interior spherically symmetric wormhole solution with an exterior Schwarzschild solution and analyzed the stability of thin-shell.
+Duplessis and Easson \cite{Duplessis} obtained exact traversable wormhole and black hole solutions in scale-free $R^2$ gravity which did not require violation of null energy condition.
+Najafi et al. \cite{Najafi} considered an extra space-like dimension, examined its effect on scale factor, shape function and energy density, and explored traversable wormhole in the framework of FLRW model.
 Rahaman et al. \cite{Rahaman} constructed traversable wormholes in Finsler geometry.
-They obtained exact solutions for different choices of shape function, redshift function \& equation of state and discussed the characteristics of the wormhole models.
-Amir et al. \cite{amir} carried out a study of the shadow of charged wormholes in the context of Einstein-Maxwell-dilaton theory.\\
+They obtained exact solutions for different choices of shape function, redshift function and equation of state and discussed the characteristics of the wormhole models.